Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Microbial diversity

-The following are examples of true natural superfoods that were historically a vital part of our diet, but we now generally don’t eat (or have limited access to):
+The following are examples of true natural superfoods that were historically a vital part of our diet, which we generally no longer eat:

 Organ meats